 Our Favorite Places

-The list of what makes New Orleans special is endless: streetcars, oak-lined pathways, beignets, Creole cooking and the lazy Mississippi River alongside the famous Audubon Park are just a few of the city's distinguishing attributes.
-Below are a just few of our favorites:
+The list of what makes New Orleans special is endless: streetcars, oak-lined pathways, beignets, Creole cooking, and the Mississippi River alongside the famous Audubon Park are just a few of the city's distinguishing attributes.
+Below are some of our favorites.

 Café du Monde

 Tourists and locals alike head to Café du Monde on Decatur Street in the French Quarter for café au lait and beignets.
 While you sip your coffee and eat your beignets, you can watch the fascinating parade of people through the French Quarter, just as Café du Monde visitors have done since 1862.

 The best way to see the historic French Quarter is by foot, and that experience is even better with a local guide to show you the most interesting spots and learn the history of America's most unique city.
 La Vie Orleans Tours is a locally-owned tour company founded by Tulane Law School alumnus Ashton P. Rogers.